neilotoole/gohdoc/README.md

 Fragments are preserved, so `gohdoc fmt#Println` will work.
 Use `gohdoc -search` or `gohdoc -list` to interrogate the set of packages on the godoc server.

+### Why?
+The original purpose was to swiftly verify that the godoc I was writing for my package was properly formatted in godoc's HTML rendering.
+But then I also found it useful for generically opening godoc in the browser.

 ## Install

 `gohdoc` is installed in the usual Go fashion: